Dipto9999/ML_Introduction/K-Nearest_Neighbors/README.md

 <p align="center"><img src="Jupyter_Notebook-Preview.JPG" width="60%" height="60%" title="Preview of Notebook" ></p>

-There is also a <a href = "k-nearest_neighbors.py">Python Script</a> written with additional comments to further understand the procedure of developing this Prediction Algorithm.
+There is also a <a href = "k-nearest_neighbors.py">Python Script</a> written with additional comments to further understand the procedure of developing this Machine Learning Algorithm.

 ## Source
 <i>The information in this repository is derived from a FreeCodeCamp